Smachoka/100days-of-python/README.md

 List allow duplicates values
 len()- use to determine how many list values you have.
 List can be any values. e.g int, boolean, strings

+## Negative Indexing

+Negative indexing means start from the end

+-1 refers to the last item, -2 refers to the second last item etc.